-Based on their review, the external auditors have reported to the Board that nothing has come to their attention that causes them to believe that this Statement on Risk Management and Internal Control is not prepared, in all material respects, in accordance with the disclosures required by paragraph 41 and 42 of the Guidelines, nor is it factually inaccurate.
+Based on their review, the External Auditors have reported to the Board that nothing has come to their attention that causes them to believe that this Statement on Risk Management and Internal Control is not prepared, in all material respects, in accordance with the disclosures required by paragraph 41 and 42 of the Guidelines, nor is it factually inaccurate.

-This Statement on Risk Management and Internal Control is made in accordance with the resolution of the Board of Directors dated 22 April 2022.
+This Statement on Risk Management and Internal Control was approved by the Board of Directors of IFCA on 13 April 2023.